manojtpillai/kubuculum/README.md

 kubuculum is run on a system that has kubectl set up to control a kubernetes cluster.
 The prerequisites for running the tool are:

-- A kubernetes cluster up and running.

-- The system running the tool should have kubectl set up to work against said kubernetes cluster.

-- The kubernetes cluster should have a default StorageClass.
-This is used by the tool for dynamically provisioning storage.
-Alternatively, you can specify a StorageClass to use; see below.

-- The system running the tool should have python3 (>= 3.6) and
+- python3 (>= 3.6) on the system running the tool.
+It also requires
-the following modules installed.
+additional packages.
+The following should suffice:
   - pip3 install pyyaml
   - pip3 install jinja2

+- A kubernetes cluster up and running.
+The system running the tool should have kubectl set up to work against said kubernetes cluster.
+Since the benchmarks are storage focused, the kubernetes cluster should either have a default storageclass, or a storageclass should be specified the input file (see below).

 In addition, the access policy for the kubernetes cluster should allow the kubectl commands issued by the tool: create a namespace, list nodes, create statefulsets and pods, to list a few.
-In this context, note that:
+In this context, note the following:

 - kubuculum has an option to collect system stats (*iostat, sar, top*) during runs.
-This option is disabled by default; when enabled, it creates a daemonset of privileged pods on all/selected nodes.
+When enabled, this creates a daemonset of privileged pods on all/selected nodes.

 - kubuculum has an option to drop linux kernel caches at points during the benchmark runs.
-This option is disabled by default;
-when enabled, it creates a daemonset of privileged pods with root access, on selected nodes, that execute the *sysctl vm.drop_caches* command.
+When enabled, this creates a daemonset of privileged pods with root access, on all/selected nodes, that execute the *sysctl vm.drop_caches* command.

 ### Quick Start